Are there any eligibility restrictions (e.g. age, gender, nationality)?

-EMBL-EBI staff and their families (spouses and dependant children) have a special immigration status.
+EMBL-EBI staff and their families (life companions and dependent children) have a special immigration status.
 Because of this, it is not necessary to go through the usual entry clearance visa procedure.
-For more information please contact: email@example.com
+For more information please contact: email@example.com.

 6. How is the group leader position funded and to what level?

 EMBL greatest asset is its unique scientific culture.
 The laboratory has a tradition of research excellence and a belief that this is best achieved via collaboration and integration.
 Most research groups at EMBL are led by young group leaders in their first independent position who stay at EMBL for a maximum of nine years.
 To achieve success at the level expected at EMBL these groups require a supportive environment.
 Components of this include excellent scientific services, state-of-the-art Core Facilities and the well-known EMBL International PhD Programme that creates a regular influx of top-quality PhD students into all EMBL labs.
 The constant rejuvenation of the EMBL faculty naturally maintains a high level of scientific excitement and enthusiasm.
 This leads to an unusually high level of information exchange between groups and scientific Units and thus to a very high number of collaborations.
 This in turn greatly increases the efficiency of both individual laboratories and of the collective and optimises EMBL's scientific output.
 One indication of this success is that EMBL has been ranked repeatedly in the world as one of the top research institutes in the life sciences.
 A wide range of seminars, courses and conferences are held at EMBL, providing access to a broad network of scientists and scientific information from Europe and beyond.

 Many of these aspects of EMBL, including some of the most important factors behind our success, are not financially quantifiable.
 Indeed, our unique institutional structure makes us difficult to compare with more conventionally organised research institutes.